-There are 3 categories of exhibitions and trade fairs:
+There are three categories of exhibitions and trade fairs:

-- ♦ Events aimed at the consumer.
+- " Events aimed at the consumer.

-- Events aimed solely at the trade.
+- " Events aimed solely at the trade.

-- Events aimed at, and open to, both.
+- " Events aimed at, and open to, both.

-The commitment to participate in a trade fair or exhibition is costly.
-You need to take account of several other expenses in addition to the hiring of the stand:

-- Stand design If you want your stand to look professional, you need to employ a designer to decorate the stand, and you need to deliver the stand to the venue. - Stand literature Brochures, giveaways, etc. - Equipment, samples The cost of delivering these to the venue - Time You or your representative have to spend valuable hours away from the office.
+- " The commitment to participate in a trade fair or exhibition is costly.
+You need to take account of several other expenses in addition to the hiring of the stand: - Stand design If you want your stand to look professional, you need to employ a designer to decorate the stand, and you need to deliver the stand to the venue. - " Stand literature Brochures, giveaways, etc. - " Equipment, samples The cost of delivering these to the venue. - " Time You or your representative have to spend valuable hours away from the office.
 Think carefully before committing yourself to this expense.
 If you believe that participating in a show is critical to attracting the attention you want, or if this show won't be repeated for a few years, go ahead.

 If you like the idea of participating in a trade show, but you're not sure it will produce dividends, maybe attend the show as a visitor the first time round.
 You can assess who the competition is, what they are offering, how many people visit their stands - and you can also use the opportunity for valuable networking.
-Just don't forget to take along a stackful of business cards!
+Just don't forget to take along a stack of business cards!

-TRADE FAIR CHECKLIST

-- 1. Is the expense justified? - 2.
-Who will be attending the event? - 3.
-Will the procurement decision-makers be there? - 4.
-How many visitors came last year? - 5.
-How many visitors are expected this year? - 6.
-Of these, how many will be interested in your product/service? - 7.
-Are you only participating because everyone else is? - 8 Have you spoken to previous participants to find out what value they place on the show?

-DESCRIPTION OF COMPANY GIVEAWAY Insurance agency Umbrella on which is written "We're Here To Protect You".
-Smoked salmon company Packet of toothpicks with company logo.
-Dental practice Dental floss with own name on the packet.
-Auctioneer Free report: "How to obtain the best mortgages".
-House builder Free information pack for new home owners.
+TRADE FAIR CHECKLIST Is the expense justified?
+Who will be attending the event?
+Will the procurement decision-make ers be there?
+How many visitors came last year?
+How many visitors are expected this year?
+Of these, how many will be intereste Of these, how many will be interested in your product/service?
+Are you only participating because everyone else is?
+Have you spoken to previous participants to find out what value they place on the show?
+Description Of Company Giveaway Insurance agency Umbrella on which is written "We're Here To Protect You" Smoked salmon company Packet of toothpicks with company logo Dental practice Dental floss with own name on the packet Auctioneer Free report: "How to obtain the best mortgages" House builder Free information pack for new home owners.

-SALES PROMOTION MEDIA CHECKLIST
+Sales Promotion Medi Promotion Media Checklist

-Type of sales promotion Why is this appropriate for your business?
+Type of Sales Promotion Why is this appropriate for your business?
 Why is this not appropriate for your business?
 What do you want to achieve from this type of sales promotion?
 How will you measure the effectiveness of this?

 Packaging

-Shop/office signage
+Shop / office signage

 POS in-store signage/posters

 Bags and other merchandising

-Giveaways

-Exhibitions and trade shows
+Giveaways Exhibitions and trade shows

 OTHER

-7 Hired Guns
+8-Hired Guns